EUs Borrell Urges Russia Not To Intervene In Belarus - UrduPoint

 "Belarus is just a springboard to Russia, as always," he said, according to the state news agency Belta.

-Borrell said the list would "individuals at high political level" but looks unlikely to include Lukashenko himself, despite calls from some countries for him to be targeted.
+Borrell said the list would encompass "individuals at high political level", but it looks unlikely to include Lukashenko himself, despite calls from some countries for him to be targeted.

 - 'Deeply alarming' - The EU is supporting offers by the OSCE to broker a negotiated end to the crisis and hitting Lukashenko in person is seen as counterproductive to these efforts.